 When I was high school student I remembered that my school mates and I had to attend the memorial ceremony for the King Chulalongkorn every year by performing the respect and presenting the flower rings before his statue in our school.

-Thai people believe that Portraits of King Chulalongkorn brings good luck to businesses and many shops put the images of the present king alongside his grandfather, King Chulalongkorn on their walls.
+Thai people believe that Portraits of King Chulalongkorn brings good luck to businesses and many shops put the images of the the King Bhumibol Adulyadej (Rama IX) alongside his grandfather, King Chulalongkorn on their walls.
 His picture can also be found on the back of Thailand’s 100 Baht note.

 Thailand’s first university was founded in 1917 and was named after the king – Chulalongkorn Mahawitthayalai จุฬาลงกรณ์มหาวิทยาลัย, Thai students refer to this venerable institution as, ‘Chula’ จุฬา.

 Source: The book Thai Essay